Byzantine army: Armor

-Scale (Thorax Pholiodotos), Maille (Zava, Lorikion, or Thorax Halusidotos), and Lamellar (Klivanion) are all evidenced in artwork from the 6th-14th centuries, alongside some form of defensive cloth armor (Zava, Kavadion, Bambakion, or Neurikon).
+Scale (Thorax Pholiodotos), Maille (Zava, Lorikion, or Thorax Halusidotos), and Lamellar (Klivanion) are all evidenced in artwork from the 6th–14th centuries, alongside some form of defensive cloth armor (Zava, Kavadion, Bambakion, or Neurikon).
 Skirts attached to this armor were called kremasmata and could be made of maille, defensive cloth, scale, or lamellar.
-Pteryges (ptera) are also evidenced, alongside pauldrons (mela), arm armour (manikia, manikellia, kheiropsella, kheiromanikia) and leg armour (khalkotouba, periknemides, podopsella).
-Although there are a myriad of finds of helmets and body armors from the end of late antiquity in the 6th-7th century, archaeological evidence for Byzantine armor in the middle ages is decidedly poor, with sparse examples from the North Balkans and the Crimea being spread out across more than 600 years.
-The most prominent finds are a 10th century silvered brass maille hauberk from Stara Zagora, Bulgaria, housed in the museum at Sofia, and multiple maille hauberks found at the site of middle Byzantine Cherson in the Crimea, as well as a single fragment of a lamellar armor.
-A fragment of another type of Lamellar armor was found in the destruction layer of the Great Palace in Istanbul, possibly from the late 12th or early 13th century.
-A foot from a maille chausse was also found in the catacombs at Kyulchevka Village in Bulgaria, dating to between the 9th-11th centuries AD.
-Three helmets of "Phrygian" type have been found from Branicevo, Serbia, and Pernik, Bulgaria, all dating to approximately the time of the Bulgarian revolt of 1185.
+Pteryges (ptera) are also evidenced, alongside pauldrons (mela), arm armour (manikia, manikellia, kheiropsella, kheiromanika) and leg armour (khalkotouba, periknemides, podopsella).
+However, the credibility and realism of Byzantine art is a deeply disputed subject, with some modern researchers choosing to take it literally to the letter, while others point out that it is a hugely unreliable source, because of the very abstract and symbolic nature and style of Byzantine Greek orthodox art.
+Moreover, there survive no archeological finds for any of the most prominent armour elements in Byzantine iconography, therefore rendering them highly disputable.
+In general, medieval military archeology is heavily recantive of Byzantine iconography, which apart from a loose and highly debatable matching with terminology in period Byzantine literature, attempted by certain modern researchers, indeed does appear highily anachronistic for medieval warfare.
+In short, the infamous "byzantine banded scale" or "byzantine lamellar" seen in art has never been found archaeologically.
+Of course, it is true that archaeological evidence for Byzantine armor in general is decidedly poor, and most importantly, there are almost no archeological excavations of Byzantine period battle sites from modern Greece and Turkey.
+For example, there are a myriad of finds of helmets and body armors from the end of late antiquity in the 6th–7th century, but only sparse examples from the North Balkans and the Crimea being spread out across more than 600 years.
+However, the archeological finds that do exist are not negligible at all, while their list has only grown over the last years (and they are all mostly invalidating of the today prevalent profile of the "typical byzantine" armor).
+The most prominent finds are a 10th-century silvered brass maille hauberk from Stara Zagora, Bulgaria, housed in the museum at Sofia, the maille hauberk of the Iveron Monastery, and multiple maille hauberks found at the site of middle Byzantine Cherson in the Crimea, as well as a single fragment of a lamellar armor.
+However, a significant collection of 10th c lamellar fragment finds has been discovered around modern-day Bulgaria, in sites such as Pliska and Veliki Preslav, which are of the same lamellar type and style as the Cherson Byzantine find.
+Moreover, another type of lamellar armor was found in the destruction layer of the Great Palace in Istanbul, possibly from the late 12th or early 13th century.
+A foot from a maille chausse was also found in the catacombs at Kyulchevka Village in Bulgaria, dating to between the 9th–11th centuries AD.
+Three helmets of "phrygian" type have been found from Branicevo, Serbia, and Pernik, Bulgaria, all dating to approximately the time of the Bulgarian revolt of 1185.
 The Aleksandr Nevskii helmet housed in the Kremlin Armory is also believed to have been made in Constantinople, and dates to the 13th–14th centuries.
 Finally, a hoarde of Italian armor was cleared out from Hagia Eirene in 1839, believed to be from the siege of Constantinople in 1453, but none of the pieces have ever been located.
 Italian armor is well known from other sites in the Balkans, such as Chalkis and Rhodes, where some equipment is believed to have been re-used by local Byzantines in Venetian employ when they fell out of fashion.
-The infamous "Byzantine Banded Scale" or "Byzantine Lamellar" seen in art has never been found archaeologically, although conversely there are very few archaeological digs of military sites from the Byzantine period from Turkey and Greece, and none of those have turned up fragments of body armor.